zk4/baiduFuse/README.md

   - [x] bug: mutli files upload results a lot of dotted copy file on mac: this is becaouse of finder create that file
   - [x] improvment: mac uploading icon not rotating
   - [x] improvment: upload file in other thread:  no need
-- [ ] bug: display true disk meta data
+- [ ] improvment: display true disk meta data